Header Ads

 1. Prep the Cauliflower Mash

-1. Steam the cauliflower: Chop the cauliflower into florets and steam for 10–12 minutes until fork-tender.
+1. Steam the cauliflower: Steam the cauliflower: Cut the cauliflower into bite-size pieces and steam for 10-12 minutes until it is tender enough to poke a fork into.
 Drain thoroughly (excess water = soggy mash!).

 2. Blend until smooth: In a food processor, combine steamed cauliflower, butter, heavy cream, Parmesan (if using), and seasonings.
 Pulse until creamy.
 Set aside.